Hustle/city-suggest/README.md

 Simple city search for [geonames.org](http://www.geonames.org/) data dumps

 ## Notes
-At the time of writing, only the country codes for the United States and Canada are supported.
+At the time of writing, only the following country codes are supported:

+- US — 🇺🇸
+- CA — 🇨🇦

 Data used in this lib is provided via the [Creative Commons Attribution 3.0 License](http://creativecommons.org/licenses/by/3.0/) by [geonames.org](http://www.geonames.org/)

 ## Basic Usage